 To help avoid these issues, family members can check in on seniors as often as possible or send their loved one to adult day care; a short, daily phone call can also make a big difference.
 Seniors can also arrange a check-in system with neighbors and friends, where each person looks in on one or two others daily.

-4. Check the car
+4. Keep the car tuned up

 Driving during the winter can be hazardous for anyone.
 But it is especially dangerous for older people, who may not drive as often anymore or whose reflexes may not be as quick as they once were.
 Get their car serviced before wintertime hits.
 Checking the oil, tires, battery and wipers can make a big difference on winter roads.
-Also make sure your older loved one's AAA membership is up-to-date in case of emergencies.
+Also make sure your older loved one’s roadside assistance plan is up-to-date in case of emergencies.
 If driving is necessary during the winter, review safe and reliable senior transportation options.